Pooveli: Release and reception

-Pooveli was released on 5 December 1998.
+Pooveli was released on 4 December 1998.
 Ji of Kalki wrote it should have got the status of the best film, but because of mixing masala elements, it becomes just a good film.
 A reviewer from Deccan Herald wrote "Pooveli prompts one to look at the possibility that the life of the city may be excluding us from fuller pastures, possibilities with more life."
 K. N. Vijiyan of New Straits Times wrote, "This one is different from the boy-meets-rich girl stuff we have been getting.
 The turn in events in the movie are also quite difficult to predict".
 D. S. Ramanujam of The Hindu wrote, "A powerful love story, visualised, structured and essayed by the screenplay of seasoned director Selvaa, engages the viewer's mind right through" in the film.
-Kausalya won the Filmfare Award for Best Actress – Tamil, and Karthik won the Tamil Nadu State Film Award Special Prize.
+Kausalya won the Filmfare Award for Best Actress – Tamil, and Karthik won the Tamil Nadu State Film Award Special Prize for this film and Unnidathil Ennai Koduthen.